NumWorks

-NumWorks is a technology company that designs, develops, and sells graphing calculators.
+NumWorks is a French technology company that designs, develops, and sells graphing calculators.
 Their calculators are source-available and have their hardware design available under a Creative Commons license.
 Its first calculator, the N0100, was released on August 29, 2017, in Europe and the United States and is geared towards high school classrooms and students.
-The calculators use Python as their programming language, rather than a proprietary language (e.g. TI-BASIC used by Texas Instruments calculators).
+The calculators use Python as their programming language, rather than a proprietary language (e.g. TI-BASIC, which is used by Texas Instruments calculators).

 Development

 Romain Goyet, the CEO of NumWorks, started the company in 2016.
 Before starting NumWorks, he was a software engineer at Apple who also contributed to open-source projects such as Linux.

 Products

 The NumWorks graphing calculator was the first graphing calculator to be programmable using the Python language.
 It features a 320x240 IPS display with a 2.8″ diagonal.
 Internally, it is powered by a 216 MHz Cortex-M7 processor and 8 MB of Quad-SPI Flash memory.
 The calculator has a 1450 mAh lithium polymer battery.
 The calculator weights 5.9 oz and measures 8.2 × 16 × 1 cm.